Kinkazma/epub-multipage-to-single-html/README.md

 - Inlines images (`.png`, `.gif`, `.jpg`, `.jpeg`) as base64 data URIs.
 - Rewrites internal links `href="page-N.xhtml"` to anchor links `href="#page-N"`.
 - Wraps each page in a `.page` container with fixed dimensions and a drop shadow.
-- Adds a small CSS overlay to center pages on a dark background and to show configurable page labels.
+- Adds simple page labels (“Page 1”, “Page 2”, …) above each page.

 ## How it works